 In a buck-boost power stage, if the inductor current tries to below zero, it simply halts at zero (because of the unidirectional current movement in CR1) and continues there until the outset of the subsequent switching action.
 This working mode is known as discontinuous conduction mode.

-A power stage working in discontinuous conduction format possesses three distinctive states through every switching cycle in contrast to 2 states for continuous conduction format.
+A power stage working of buck boost circuit in discontinuous conduction format possesses three distinctive states through every switching cycle in contrast to 2 states for continuous conduction format.